basho/basho_docs/content/riak/kv/2.0.7/developing/app-guide.md

 One thing to always bear in mind is that Riak enables you to mix and match a wide variety of approaches in a single cluster.
-You can use basic CRUD operations for some of your data, index some of your data to be queried by Riak Search, use Riak Data Types for another subset, etc.
+You can use basic CRUD operations for some of your data, index some of your data to be queried by Riak search, use Riak Data Types for another subset, etc.
 You are always free to use a wide array of Riak features---or you can use none at all and stick to key/value operations.